-The KBD01 ("Kalypso") exploration well is located approximately 50 km to the north-west of the Doris oil discovery.
-The Kalypso well reached total depth in September of 2011, with electric logs being run and indicating two potential Jurassic targets and some 100m of gross pay from a depth of 4,128 m in what is interpreted to be Permo-Carboniferous limestones.
-This zone will most likely to require acid and fracture stimulation, a common completion process implemented in similar fields in the area.
-The nearest field, which produces from similar Carboniferous shelf limestones is the Alibekmola field, some 250 km to the north in the pre-Caspian Basin
+The Kalypso exploration well is located approximately 50 km to the north-west of the Doris oil discovery.
+The Kalypso well reached total depth in September of 2011, with electric logs being run and indicating two potential zones of interest, the Triassic and Permo-Carboniferous limestones.
+This lower zone will most likely require acid and fracture stimulation, a common completion process implemented in similar fields in the region.
+The nearest large field, which produces from similar Permo-Carboniferous shelf limestones is the Alibekmola field, some 250 km to the north in the pre-Caspian Basin